SeattleChris/test-site-content/README.md

 [Deployed Site](https://www.bacchusinfluencerplatform.com)

 We are currently deploying on Google Cloud Platform (GCP), with the Google Compute Engine.
 This is part of the Facebook Insights App.
-Based off of the template below, the compute engine instance is named `capture-content-1`.
+Based off of the templates below, the compute engine instance is named `capture-content-1` or `capture-content-2`.
 It is hosted in europe-west2 Region (London) and Zone: europe-west2-a

-VM Instance template named `capture-content` has the following settings.
+VM Instance templates named `capture-content` and `capture-content-docker` have the following settings.
 The machine configuration is set for general-purpose, first generation - N1 (Intel Skylake CPU or predecessors), fi-micro type (shared core: 1vCPU, 614MB memory).
 The CPU platform is set to automatic, display device is turned on, and the boot disk is a 10GB standard persistent disk running Ubuntu 18.04 LTS Minimal (Debian based Linux).
 Identity and API access is set to default Compute Engine service account (400949092475-compute@developer.gserviceaccount.com) with a scoop of default access (read-only to Storage & Service Management, write to Stackdriver Logging & Monitoring, read/write to Service Control) The firewall is set to allow HTTPS traffic (but not HTTP).

 ## Development Notes